TennisVisuals/mcp-charting-points-parser/SEQUENCE.md

     - error codes are irrelevant for determining the winner of a point
     - '6f1b3b1n' will award a point to receiver, even though receiver is coded as hitting a backhand into the net
   - shot sequences occurring after a terminator are ignored
-  - if there are multiple terminators, the last terminator defines the point winner
+  - if there are multiple terminators, # takes precedence over *

 The first stroke in a sequence is *always* the server
   - If a serve is omitted then there will be no Return of Service shot